benallfree/pocketpages-site/pb_hooks/pages/(main)/docs/routing.md

 ## Understanding File-Based Routing

-File-based routing means that the URLs in your application are automatically determined by the file and folder structure within the `app/` directory.
+File-based routing means that the URLs in your application are automatically determined by the file and folder structure within the `pb_hooks/pages/` directory.
 Each `.ejs` file corresponds to a unique route, and the nested folders reflect URL paths.

 ### Basic Example

 Consider the following directory structure:

 ```
-app/
+pb_hooks/
+  pages/
     about.ejs
     contact.ejs
     index.ejs
     products/
       details.ejs
       index.ejs
       reviews/
         index.ejs
         latest.ejs
 ```

 ### How the Routing Works

 - **Root-Level Routing**:

-  - `index.ejs` at the root level (`app/index.ejs`) is served at the root URL `/`.
+  - `index.ejs` at the root level (`pb_hooks/pages/index.ejs`) is served at the root URL `/`.
   - Other root-level `.ejs` files like `about.ejs` and `contact.ejs` are served at `/about` and `/contact`, respectively.

 - **Nested Routing**: